 Prepare Your Icing

-Or if you are using store-bought frosting, you will mix approximately 1/4 teaspoon cream of tartar per cup of icing.
+If you are using store-bought frosting, mix approximately 1/4 teaspoon of cream of tartar per cup of icing.
 This will help your icing to harden.

-Place some of your icing in a piping bag with a large round tip.
-Or you can use a gallon size Ziploc bag and cut a hole in the corner.
+Place some of your icing in a pastry bag with a large round tip.
+Or you can use a gallon-size Ziploc bag and cut a hole in the corner.

-Cut off a small straight section across the top of the graham cracker.
+Cut off a small, straight section across the top of the graham cracker on a cutting board.
 Then, cut two corners off the top to create a triangle shape.
-Do this again for the second graham cracker.
+Repeat for the second graham cracker.

 Assemble the Graham Cracker House

-Start by adding a row of icing to each straight side of your angled roof pieces.
-You will attach the two long sides to this icing.
+Add a row of icing to each straight side of your cut triangle pieces.
+You will attach the two whole graham crackers to this icing.
+Repeat this for the other end of the house.

 Be generous with your icing.
 This is the “glue” that holds the houses together.

-Helpful Tip: It helps to make the houses in advance so they have time to harden and set.
-Otherwise, your house pieces will be sliding around while the kids try to decorate them.
+Helpful Hints: It helps to make the houses in advance so they have time to harden and set.
+Otherwise, your house pieces will slide around while the kids try decorating them.

 Decorate the Gingerbread House